 - Sealy is known for innerspring beds, but has also recently introduced latex and gel memory foam mattresses to their line.
 For comparison their queen mattresses from all models range from a low of $500 to over $4000.

 - Simmons offers a wide range of mattresses including spring, latex and traditional memory foam.
 Their prices range from $500 to $6000 for queen sized.

 - Tempur-Pedic is well-known for their traditional memory foam mattress, although they will soon be branching into air bed mattresses and potentially merging with Sealy as well.
 Their pricing for a queen varies from $1200 to a high of $6000.
 The guide also mentions competitors to the brand as becoming more prominent.
 Memory foam mattress brands like Amerisleep have taken the concept of memory foam to new levels with plant-based materials that eliminate the “cons” mentioned earlier by sleeping cooler, being more responsive and skipping VOCs.

-- Select Comfort has moved up in the rankings in the past few years as it has garnered a large share of the specialty mattress market with airbeds.
+- A popular air bed brand has moved up in the rankings in the past few years as it has garnered a large share of the specialty mattress market with airbeds.
 Their queen sized beds range from a low of $1000 to a memory foam covered $4700 line.

 Mattress Shopping Tips from Consumer Reports

 The report mentions that in general it can be difficult to compare models from an individual company, let alone across brand names that supply different retailers.
 It is important to understand the differences in composition and terms before shopping for a bed.
 Many companies use terms such as “plush” to indicate softness, however there is no set standard for what this means.
 Descriptive terms such as these will vary and should not be used in determining which bed to buy.